DappDevs/presentations/content/about-ethereum.md

-Each of these transactions progresses the "state" of Ethereum, moving valuable assets between parties or executing smart contracts (immutable pieces of code stored on the blockchain) according to the rules of the network that all clients agree to by running the software.
+Each of these transactions progresses the "state" of Ethereum, moving valuable assets between parties or executing smart contracts (immutable pieces of code stored on the blockchain) according to the rules of the network that all clients agree to when running the network.

 Because of the transactions being more than simple transfers of assets in a distributed ledger, you can think of Ethereum as not just another blockchain.